Taking the Cable Car to Sugarloaf Mountain in Rio de Janeiro

 Taxi/Uber

 Rio isn’t always a very walkable city, especially if it takes you a while to reach the shoreline to follow it round to Urca.
 Sometimes it requires you to cross busy highways and roads so I recommend getting an Uber which are really efficient and super cheap.
-However, if you don’t have internet access then getting a cab your next best way, they are also very reasonable priced.
+However, if you don’t have internet access then getting a cab is your next best way.
+Cabs in Rio are reasonably priced.

 Overall, Uber is just easier when you don’t speak Portguese because you set your location when you order it.
 Whereas it can be a little tricky to catch a cab when you don’t speak the language and you’re trying to explain to the driver where you want to go.
 However, in the case of Sugarloaf Mountain, use the Portuguese translation – Pão de Açúca and they’ll know what you mean.